yoannisj/gulp-wires/Readme.md

 ### Configuration

-The `config.js` file must export a function that receives `gulputil.env` as unique argument, and returns an object.
+The configuration module must export a configuration object.
 Here is a sample configuration file with the minimum settings required for gulp-wires to work correctly, and their default values.
 It is equivalent to exporting an empty object.

-    module.exports = function(env) {
+    module.exports = {
-        return {
         root: {
             tasks: './build/tasks/',
             options: './build/options/',
             plugins: './node_modules',
             src: './src',
-                dest: './dest'
+            dest: './dist'
         },
         tasks: {
             'task-name': {
                 deps: [],
                 root: {
                     src: '<%= root.src %>',
                     dest: '<%= root.dest %>'
                 },
                 dir: {
                     src: './',
                     dest: './'
                 }
                 files: {
                     src: './*'
                     watch: './**/*'
                 }
             },
             'other-task': {
                 /* (see example above for all options available) */ }
-            }
         }
     };